zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

   - [TODO: On-boarding a with spring enabler](#api-mediation-onboard-java-rest-service_with-spring-enabler)

- We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly.
+ **Note:** We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly.
 This approach is unnecessarily complex and time-consuming.
 We recommend that you onboard your service using the API ML enabler libraries.

- While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
+ While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects which depend on SpringCloud Netflix components.
  While Eureka's final configuration of a discoverable service is the same regardless of the method that is used, configuration settings for the API ML enablers and SpringCloud Eureka Client are different.
 Using the two configuration settings in combination makes the result state of the discovery registry unpredictable.

 ## Configuring your REST service for on-boarding on API ML discovery service

 In the following code snippets we identify the parameters in their _YAML_ notation using the '.' convention.
-Additionally, the corresponding _XML_ path is provided in parentheses.
+Additionally, the corresponding _XML_ path is provided next to the _YAML_ notation in parentheses.

 The configuration parameters belong to one of the following groups: